Creating a Career Development Plan: Tips and Strategies

 Consider these questions:

-- What small steps can I make to help me achieve my long-term goals?
+- What small steps can I take to achieve my long-term objectives?

-Create an actionable plan comprising:
+Make an actionable plan that includes:

 - Specific self-development tasks

-- Books and publications relevant to your field that offer more knowledge
+- The books and publications that pertain to your industry that provide more knowledge

 Implement Your Plan